AdeebaRafi/EEG_Classification_BCI/README.md

 Gaming and VR: Brain-controlled games.

-Human–Computer Interaction: Controlling devices without physical movement.
+Human-Computer Interaction: Controlling devices without physical movement.

 ## How to Run the Project: